Mary Dixon-Woods: Career

 Dixon-Woods has been elected as a fellow of the Academy of Social Sciences and the Academy of Medical Sciences.
 She was awarded honorary fellowship of the Royal College of Physicians in 2018.

 For 22 years (1994-2016) she was based at the University of Leicester, latterly (2007-2016) as professor of medical sociology and director of the SAPPHIRE group in the department of health sciences.

 In 2012 she became one of the first recipients of a Wellcome Trust Senior Investigator Award, to study ethics of patient safety and quality in healthcare.
 The Wellcome Trust's Investigator Awards in Humanities and Social Science are intended to enable scholars to pursue individual, bold visions with greater flexibility.

 In 2016 Dixon-Woods was appointed the RAND Professor of Health Services Research at University of Cambridge.
 In 2018, she became Health Foundation Professor of Healthcare Improvement Studies.
 She served on the National Advisory Group on the Safety of Patients in England, which produced the Berwick report in 2013.

 Dixon-Woods also served on the review of information technology in the NHS led by Bob Wachter, which reported in 2016.

-Since 2017 Dixon-Woods has been a Fellow of Homerton College, Cambridge.
+Since 2026 Dixon-Woods has been a Fellow of Downing College, Cambridge.

 She was appointed as a National Institute for Health Research Senior Investigator in 2018.